Alternity156/AudicaTrippyMenu/README.md

 # AudicaTrippyMenu
  Psychedelia in menus

-To enable go in Settings > Misc.
+Enable in the ModPrefs file or using the Mod Settings mod.